Hineuki: Life

 Lady Hineuki — named after Hina — was a daughter of Aliʻiponi and his consort, Lady Hinamaileliʻi (Hinamaiheliʻi), who was a daughter of Ko and his sister, Lady Hinaʻauamai — children of the Chief Pilikaʻaiea (often simply called Pili) and his sister, Lady Hina-au-kekele.
 Pili was succeeded by the High Chief Kukohou, who was his descendant; Hineuki was Kukohouʻs maternal half-sister.
 Kukohou and Hineuki were married, according to the customs of the Hawaiian chiefs, and their union was considered sacred.
 Their son was High Chief Kaniuhu, a successor of his father, and through him, Hineuki was a grandmother of Chief Kanipahu, an ancestor of King Kamehameha I, the first ruler of the Kingdom of Hawaii.

 The other husband of Hineuki was called Pokai; his parents are not known today.
 Their child was High Chiefess Alaʻikauakoko, Aliʻi Wahine of Oahu and Hawaiʻi—the mother of Kalapana, Aliʻi of Hawaiʻi, and Kapae-a-Lakona, Aliʻi of Oʻahu.
 Hineuki died in Hawaiʻi and she has been buried there.

-Hineuki and her spouse were descendants of Chief Pilikaʻaiea.
-The depiction by Valentino Križanić.
+Hineuki and her spouse Kukohou were descendants of Chief Pilikaʻaiea.